top of page

 Teach Kids To Sew

-Do you want to teach your child to sew?
+Are you ready to teach kids to sew and help your child develop this creative skill?
 Do you want your child to learn to sew?
-Maybe you are asking yourself, "Is my child ready to learn to sew?"
+Many parent ask, "Is my child ready to learn to sew?"
 These are common questions many parents have when it comes to sewing.
 Historically, sewing wasn't for kids.
 Patterns were written for adults to sew and the thought of a child using a sewing machine just didn't exist.
 There weren't many patterns for kids and there weren't any patterns that kids could sew themselves, or even understand.
-This problem was solved over 35 years ago when Carolyn Curtis designed, wrote, and started the very first sewing program for kids.
+Carolyn Curtis solved this problem over 40 years ago when when she designed, wrote, and started the very first sewing program for kids.
 She developed patterns for kids, wrote instructions they could understand, and purchased machines so they could learn.
 She set out to show the world that kids can really sew!
 And that she did.
-Over 35 years later, kids of all ages are sewing, thanks to the hard work and dedication of Carolyn Curtis, CEO of Kids Can Sew.
+Over 40 years later, kids of all ages are sewing, thanks to the hard work and dedication of Carolyn Curtis, CEO of Kids Can Sew.
 Carolyn proved that kids of all ages could learn to sew!

 When assessing whether your child is ready to sew, a good starting point is their age.
-We recommend six years of age when:
+We recommend six years of age is an idea age to teach kids to sew especially when they are willing and capable of learning sewing skills.
+It's important to have an adult available to help guide their efforts and support their learning.

 Kids are already programmed for learning.
-Many take piano, dance, gymnastics, sports, or another type of extracurriculum activity.
-Sewing will become another discipline they can use to learn and grow.
+Many take piano, dance, gymnastics, sports, or another type of extracurricular activity.
+If you child can follow simple instructions and directions, they may be ready to start learning to sew.
+Learning to sew can become another discipline they can use to learn and grow.

 Selecting a Sewing Machine